Religion in Qatar

-Qatar is an Islamic state with multi-religious minorities like most of the Persian Gulf countries with waves of migration over the last 30 years.
+Qatar is an Islamic state with several religious minorities, like other Arab Persian Gulf countries, which have massive non-citizen migrant worker populations.
 The official state religion is Sunni Islam.
-The religious community is made up of Sunni and Shi’a Muslims, Christians, Hindus, and small groups of Buddhists and Baha’is.
-Muslims form 65.5% of the Qatari population, followed by Christians at 15.4%, Hindus at 14.2%, Buddhists at 3.3% and the rest 1.9% of the population follow other religions or are unaffiliated.
+The religious community is made up of Sunni and Shi’a Muslims, Hindus, Christians, and small groups of Buddhists, Jews and Baháʼís.
+According to the 2022 USCIRF factsheet, Muslims form approximately 65.2% of the population, Hindus 15.9%, Christians 13.7% and Buddhists 3.8%, with several other small communities including Jews and Baháʼís.
 Qatar is also home to numerous other religions mostly from the Middle East and Asia.

-The country has also hosted numerous interfaith dialogue conferences.
+Qatar hosts the Doha International Center for Interfaith Dialogue (DICID), which has organised annual conferences on interfaith dialogue between Muslim, Christian, and Jewish participants since 2003.
+International religious-freedom bodies have, however, noted a contrast between this public interfaith engagement and the unresolved legal status of several smaller communities, including Hindus, Buddhists, and Baháʼís, who lack authorised places of worship.

 Islam

 The state religion in Qatar is Islam.
 Most Qataris belong to the Sunni sect of Islam.
 Shiites comprise around 10% of Qatar's Muslim population.
 Religious policy is set by the Ministry of Islamic Affairs and Islamic instruction is compulsory for Muslims in all state-sponsored schools.

-The state mosque is the Mohammed Bin Abdul Wahab mosque, which is located in the Lejbailat neighbourhood and was designed by renowned Qatari architect Ibrahim Jaidah, drawing on traditional Qatari architecture.
+The state mosque is the Mohammed Bin Abdul Wahab mosque, which is located in the Lejbailat neighbourhood and was designed by the Qatari architect Ibrahim Jaidah, drawing on traditional Qatari architecture.

 The Abdulla Bin Zaid Al Mahmoud Islamic Cultural Center is located in the Al Souq neighbourhood of Doha, adjacent to Souq Waqif.
 The center provides Arabic lessons to beginners and intermediate speakers.

 At the tertiary level, Islamic Studies is taught at Qatar University, and at Hamad Bin Khalifa University’s (HBKU) Faculty of Islamic Studies where a master's degree is offered.
-Sheikha Moza bint Nasser, the consort of the Father Emir and mother of current Emir, is the most notable graduate.
+Sheikha Moza bint Nasser, the consort of the Father Emir and mother of the current Emir, is among its graduates.

 Education City is also home to the Center for Islamic Legislation and Ethics (CILE), a think tank founded in 2012 and headed by Swiss political philosopher Professor Tariq Ramadan of the University of Oxford.

-Islam’s role in scientific discovery has also been an area of interest for the Qatar Foundation, and recently, the Society for Muslim Scientists was established with prominent members.
+Islam’s role in scientific discovery has also been an area of interest for the Qatar Foundation, and recently, the Society for Muslim Scientists was established.
 In 2010, the joint venture between Bloomsbury Publishing and the Qatar Foundation began, publishing the book ‘Science in Islam’.

 Hinduism

-Hindus make up 14% of Qatar.
-There are an estimated 422,118 Hindus in the country.
+Hindus make up about 15.9% of Qatar's population per the 2022 USCIRF factsheet.
 Many Hindus are from South and Southeast Asia.